oracle-quickstart/oci-arch-logging-splunk/README.md

 *	Under `Select Resource`, under `Resource Compartment`, choose a compartment you have permission to work in.

-*	Select a service from the `Service` – For example: Virtual Cloud Network (subnet)
+*	Select a service from the `Service`.
+For example: Virtual Cloud Network (subnet)

 *	Select a resource:
-    - Under `Resource` select a subnet.
+    - Under `Resource`, select a subnet.

 *	Configure the log:

     - In `Log Category` select a log category to specify the type of log to create.
-For this example you will select `Flow Logs (All records)`
+For this example, you will select `Flow Logs (All records)`

 *	In `Log Name`, type a name for the log.
 For this example, name it as `test-flowlog`.